millerms/CranburyChiropractic/_pages/services/diversified-technique.md

   **How many visits will I need?**
   It depends on your goals and how you respond.
 We track progress and keep the plan right‑sized.
   {: .reveal .reveal--fade }

+> You’re in control—tell us your comfort level and preferences.
+Results vary.
+{: .reveal .reveal--fade }

 ---